TomSmeets/quest-for-nothing/doc/audio.md

 - [Filters with example code](https://www.musicdsp.org/en/latest/Filters/29-resonant-filter.html)

 ## Synth design
-What is a good design for writing a syntesier in this game?
+What is a good design for writing a synthesizer in this game?
 I want to programmatically write the music.
 That would be cool.
 This would involve 'notes' that play on given beats and last for some number of beats.